wingemo/Real-Time-Chat/README.md

 # Real-Time-Chat :speech_balloon:
 ![GitHub Logo](https://img.shields.io/badge/Version-1.0.0-blue) ![GitHub Logo](https://img.shields.io/badge/-Socket.io-blue) ![GitHub Logo](https://img.shields.io/badge/-Node.js-blue)

-Real-time bidirectional event-based chat application (Socket.io, Node.js).
+Real-time bidirectional event-based chat application (Socket.io, Node.js) :rhinoceros:

 ## A basic chat application
 Whenever you write a chat message, the idea is that the server will get it and push it to all other connected clients :earth_americas:.